leonelngande/leonelngande.github.io/_posts/2020-06-07-creating-a-delayed-input-directive-in-angular.md

-* 5️⃣: When the directive initializes, we begin listening for emissions from the `userInput$` Subject.

-* 6️⃣: We apply a combination of the `debounce` and `timer` operators to enable us to emit a value from the source Observable (`userInput$`) only after a particular time span has passed without another source emission.
+* 5️⃣: We apply a combination of the `debounce` and `timer` operators to enable us to emit a value from the source Observable only after a particular time span has passed without another source emission.
 It passes only the most  recent value from each burst of emissions, and has the effect of only emitting search queries after the user stops typing.
 If wondering why we didn't use `debounceTime` instead, please read [this](https://stackoverflow.com/a/57306062/6924437).

-* 7️⃣: We apply the `distinctUntilChanged()` operator which only emits when the current value is different from the last.
+* 6️⃣: We apply the `distinctUntilChanged` operator which only emits when the current value is different from the last.
 This way, search queries not different from the last are dropped and not emitted.
+Note without the `keySelector` function passed in as the second argument, the `distinctUntilChanged` will not behave as we might expect it to.
+It will evaluate on the value reference.
+The `Event`s that are emitted over `fromEvent` will always be a different reference so it won't do anything.
+Thus, we pass in a `keySelector` function that takes in the current value and returns a `key` for use in comparing the current value to the previous value.
+In our case, we'll be returning the text in the input box, `event.target.value`.
+Of course a compare function can be passed in instead as the first argument, which I tried but was not able to get it working as expected.
+If you're able to, please do let me know you did it.

+* 7️⃣: We make use of the `takeUntil` operator which emits values emitted the source Observable until a `notifier` Observable (`destroy$`) emits a value.

-* 8️⃣: We call `this.delayedInput.emit(e)` to emit an event containing the value in `e`, an `InputEvent` from `userInput$`.
+* 8️⃣: We call `this.delayedInput.emit(e)` to emit the delayed event.

-* 9️⃣: Last but not the least, we set `alive` to `false` in `ngOnDestroy()` to automatically unsubscribe the `userInput$` subscription when the directive is destroyed.
+* 9️⃣: Last but not the least, we call `next()` on the `destroy$` Subject in `ngOnDestroy` to automatically unsubscribe the `fromEvent` subscription when the directive is destroyed.

 ## <a name="usage-example"></a>Usage example